ffangsong/Sentence_Embedding_for_Ranking/README.md

 ## Train Embedding Model Details
-Two models can be trained on a classification task to learn doc embeddings.
+Two models can be trained to learn doc embeddings.
-* The first model leverages pretrained word embedding, please download Google's pretrained model [here](https://s3.amazonaws.com/dl4j-distribution/GoogleNews-vectors-negative300.bin.gz) and put in the ```Docs\Pretrained``` fodler.
+* The first model leverages pretrained word embedding, please download Google's pretrained model [here](https://s3.amazonaws.com/dl4j-distribution/GoogleNews-vectors-negative300.bin.gz) and put in the ```docs\Pretrained``` fodler.
 The word embeddings were them fed into a LSTM layer to capture the long term dependency of the words and thus richer semantic informations.
 * The second model start with a Bert layer initialized with the pre-trained weights , followed by a pool layer and  and a drop out layey.
 During training, the Bert model was fine-tuned for the special input corpus.
+Your can download pretrained Bert model [here](https://storage.googleapis.com/bert_models/2018_10_18/uncased_L-12_H-768_A-12.zip) and put in the ```docs\Pretrained```

 In both models, a simple cosine similarity metric is used for classification, thus compile the model to learn a better docuemnt  embedding.